trmd/trmd.github.com/index.md

 ---
 layout: page
-title: Norm
+title: trmd
 <!-- tagline: Supporting tagline -->
 ---

-These are notes, curated from the ones I keep for my research.
-Mainly I work on a doctoral dissertation in public law.
-But many other topics can be found here.
+These are notes, curated from the ones I keep for personal use.

-This is inspired by many other projects, but most notably [Cosma's Notebooks](http://vserver1.cscs.lsa.umich.edu/~crshalizi/notebooks/) and [Boettiger's Lab Notebook](http://www.carlboettiger.info/2012/09/28/Welcome-to-my-lab-notebook.html).
+This is inspired by many other projects, such as [Cosma's Notebooks](http://vserver1.cscs.lsa.umich.edu/~crshalizi/notebooks/) and [Boettiger's Lab Notebook](http://www.carlboettiger.info/2012/09/28/Welcome-to-my-lab-notebook.html).

-These are all notes so far:
+All notes so far:

 <ul class="posts">
   {% for post in site.posts %}